-Upon providing liquidity to a pool, LP tokens can then be staked in Crop Circles, more commonly referred to as yield farms.
-Each Crop Circle on the protocol corresponds to a liquidity pool (e.g., HBAR-DOV) and receives weighted token emissions from the farm contract.
+Upon providing liquidity to a pool, LP tokens can then be staked in yield farms.
+Each farm on the protocol corresponds to a liquidity pool (e.g., HBAR-DOV[hts]) and receives weighted token emissions from the farm contract.
 Farming helps improve the capital efficiency of assets by utilising idle LP pairs to generate yield.
 Note that users are still collecting swap fees on their staked liquidity.

 In addition to gas fees, the protocol charges a $0.25 deposit fee for staking LP tokens in Crop Circles.

 In this section, we will cover the process of yield farming.